Kehoe Cup

 The Kehoe Cup (/kjoʊ/ KYOH; Corn Mhic Eochaidh) is an annual hurling competition organised by the Leinster Council of the Gaelic Athletic Association (GAA) since 1977 for second- and third-tier inter-county teams in the province of Leinster in Ireland.
 Nowadays, teams from the provinces of Ulster and Connacht are eligible to compete; formerly, teams from third-level institutions within the three provinces also did.
 The competition runs each January.
-Formerly sponsored by Bord na Móna, it was formerly known as the "Bord na Móna Kehoe Cup".
+Formerly sponsored by Bord na Móna, it was formerly known as the "Bord na Móna Kehoe Cup" and is now the "Dioralyte Kehoe Cup" since Dioralyte took over as main sponsor in 2024.

 The Kehoe Cup is part of a series of GAA tournaments known as the Leinster GAA Series, along with the Walsh Cup and the O'Byrne Cup.
 The original purpose of these competitions was to raise funds to supplement an injury scheme for the players.
 Nowadays, the funds generated are used to alleviate hardship among players, mentors and families who are in financial difficulty.
 The funds are administered throughout the twelve counties of Leinster.
 Apart from this, the competitions provide an opportunity for the county teams to select their panel for the year and prepare for the National Hurling League (NHL).

 Since the inception of the Kehoe Cup in 1977, a total of 14 teams have won the tournament.
 Westmeath is the most successful team with 9 titles.

 History

 In 1954, the Leinster Council established a new inter-county tournament in an effort to raise funds to supplement the medical bills of players who were in financial difficulty.
 This scheme, known as the Players' Injury Fund, was the first of its kind to be offered by a provincial GAA council.
 Originally known as the Leinster Accident Fund Tournament, it started as a knockout competition for the 12 counties in Leinster.
 During the fifties and sixties, the hurling tournament, which became known as the Walsh Cup, was dominated by the stronger hurling counties of Kilkenny and Wexford.
 As a result of this, the Walsh Cup was not contested for much of the seventies.
 In 1977, a second cup was presented to the Leinster Council for an alternative hurling competition.
 The cup was dedicated to former GAA President, Michael Kehoe (Wexford), who died on 8 January 1977.
 The tournament thus became known as the Kehoe Cup.
 The Leinster Council decided to alternate it with the Walsh Cup between the stronger and developing counties for the Players' Injury Fund.
-In its inaugural year, it was contested by the stronger hurling counties and was won by Wexford who beat Kilkenny in the final by 2–13 to 1–15 on 21 August 1977 in Enniscorthy, Co.
-Wexford.
+In its inaugural year, it was contested by the stronger hurling counties and was won by Wexford who beat Kilkenny in the final by 2–13 to 1–15 on 21 August 1977 in Enniscorthy, County Wexford.
 There was a break in the Walsh Cup from 1983 to 1986.
 When it recommenced in 1987, it was decided by the Leinster Council that the Walsh Cup would be used exclusively for the stronger hurling counties and the Kehoe Cup for the developing counties.